libero/walking-skeleton/adr/0002-workflow-integration-points.md

 ## Context

-A system to handle the creation, processing and orchestration of customized workflows is a required component of Libero's currently proposed design.
+A [workflow system](https://en.wikipedia.org/wiki/Workflow_management_system) to handle the creation, processing and orchestration of customized workflows is a required component of Libero's currently proposed design.

 Users will each have their individual needs and requirements and therefore may decide to use their workflow solution of choice.

-It is therefore important to define clear integration points between a workflow system and the rest of the Libero architecture.
+It is therefore important to define clear integration points between a [workflow system](https://en.wikipedia.org/wiki/Workflow_management_system) and the rest of the Libero architecture.

 ## Decision